Asymptotically large free semigroups in Zariski dense discrete subgroups of Lie groups: Introduction

 \subsection{Acknowledgements}

 Firstly, I would like to thank my advisors Andrew Zimmer and Sebastian Hurtado-Salazar for all their help.
-I am especially grateful to Andrew for listening to all of my half-baked ideas, being very generous with his ideas and time during many conversations, and for encouraging me to work on this project and strengthen the initial results of this paper.
-I thank Sebastian for helpful conversations, his interest in my work, and for encouraging me to pursue this project.
+I am especially grateful to Andrew for listening to all of my half-baked ideas, being very generous with his ideas and time during so many conversations, and for encouraging me to work on this project and strengthen the initial results of this paper.
+I am very thankful for Sebastian for so many helpful conversations, his interest in my work, and for encouraging me to pursue this project.
+Moreover, Sebastian suggested that my methods could be used to prove Theorem \ref{lowersemicontinuity1}, which was indeed the case.

 I thank Mikołaj Frączyk for interesting conversations and correspondences.
+I thank Fernando Al Assal for nice discussions and listening to several of my inchoate ideas.
 I am very grateful to Dongryul M. Kim for numerous helpful discussions.
 In particular, Dongryul informed me of Proposition \ref{continuityonviewpoints}, which enabled me to deduce Lemma \ref{diametertozero}.
+I also thank Hee Oh for helpful comments on an earlier version of this paper.

 This material is based upon work supported by the National Science Foundation under Grant No. DMS-2037851 and Grant No. DMS-2230900.